St. Michaels Pre-school first opened in the late sixties based at St Michaels Village Hall.

 St Michaels Pre- School has now joined The Tenterden Schools Trust.
 It retains its identity as St Michaels Pre-school.
 Existing staff remain in post and Tracey Poolemen steps up to the role of Manager.
 This move ensures sustainability in an ever challenging area of providing Care and Education.

 There are eight members of staff, three of which have over 20 years each of experience in Early Years.
 We pride ourselves on continuous reflection towards our practice.
 We are members of the Learning Alliance (previously know as The Pre-school Learning Alliance) keeping us abreast of changes in policy, procedure and legislation.
 Being a memeber of a 'Collaboration' has given us the opportunity to network with other settings, share good practise and access affordable training.

 We create a safe environment that encourages independent learning and sustained sharing thinking.

-The outside area supports children in their physical development with space to run around as well as small risk taking on hilly area.
+The outside area supports children in their physical development with space to run around as well as small risk taking on our hilly area.
 We are able to create opportunities to observe plant life and mini beasts with our garden troughs.
 Through the seasons the children can gain understanding of the passage of time.

 Visit to Penn Green Children's Centre and Research Base (November 2013)

-Tracey and Brigitte visited the Penn Green Childrens Centre (flagship for working with vulnerable families).
+Two members of staff visited the Penn Green Childrens Centre (flagship for working with vulnerable families).
 Travelling to Corby in Northants we were able to spend a day with many other practitioners and see first hand how good practise and resources can support young children and families, creating positive outcomes.
 As a result of registering for the Free for Two funding and attending this event we will be receiving some fantastic equipment for the setting.